 Bang Bang is a German-Canadian-British-Cambodian-owned bakery that offers several vegan baked goods such as sourdough, bagels, and a small selection of vegan cake.
 If you’ve been in South East Asia for some time, you probably know how difficult it is to find good bread in this part of the world, so fill your boots!
 It’s also a super lovely place to hang out and work.

 10. BABY ELEPHANT

-Beautiful colorful tropical garden set around a pool, several Western and Khmer dishes, many many of them available vegan.
+Beautiful colourful tropical garden set around a pool, several Western and Khmer dishes, many many of them available vegan.
 In fact, the menu is 50% vegan.
 And they have amazing vegan hot dogs!
 The Angkor hot dog is the definite star!
 Great cocktails too, and an amazing place to stay (more on that below).

 The kitchen here team prides themselves on sourcing as many of their ingredients as possible from local growers, ensuring that small Cambodian family-run businesses from Siem Reap Province receive their continued support throughout the year.
 There aren’t that many vegan options on the menu and they are all light bites, but they are clearly marked as VG (them pesto toast pictured are delicious) and the coffee is absolutely bomb.
 It’s also a great place to come and work.
 Little Red Fox is also part of the Refill not Landfill project, so fill your water bottle while you’re here!

 The Hangout is a well-hidden spot in the centre of the old town (there was a hostel attached, and then there wasn’t, but there might be again?
 Please let me know if you know!)
 Anyway, their menu features several vegan items, a vegan all-you-can-eat BBQ on Saturday, and all-you-can-eat tofu nuggets every Tuesday.
 They had me with their tofu nuggets all the sauce options.